PedroRASB/FasterISNet/README.md

 RunISNetGrad.py: Train and test ISNet Softmax Grad* Input on MNIST.

-RunISNet.py: Train and test LRP-Block-based ISNets on MNIST.
+RunISNet.py: Train and test LRP Block-based ISNets on MNIST.

 RunISNetFlex.py: Train and test LRP-Flex-based ISNets on MNIST.